Accelerate-AI/CommunityForumsForDS/README.md

 This is just a non-exhaustive list and representation for learning purposes.
 However, we personally recommend building some time on Kaggle platform and learn over a period of time by demonstrating capability around that.

-### Outcomes
+### Recommended Outcomes to Plan

 - Target to write 1 blogs every quarter on forums such as Medium
 - Should be able to read, digest and understand research papers / publication papers within 1 yr of learning Data Science skills
-- 1-2 Patents or Publications within 2 yrs into Data Science field
 - Try to move from Novice to Contributor within 1-2 weeks in Kaggle, and then to Expert level in Kaggle within few months depending your time and participation.
 Key is to be regular and then continuously learn
+- 1-2 Patents or Publications within 2 yrs into Data Science field

 ### Involvement in other Quorums